OAuth App Ownership: How to Avoid Vendor Lock-In When Choosing a Unified API Provider

 Sample language to propose:

-"Vendor shall maintain support for Customer-provided OAuth application credentials (Bring Your Own OAuth App) for the duration of this Agreement, including any renewal terms.
-Any material changes to this capability require [90] days' written notice and Customer's written consent."
+"Vendor shall maintain support for Customer-provided OAuth application credentials ("Bring Your Own OAuth App") for all integrations listed in Exhibit [X] for the duration of this Agreement, including any renewal terms.
+Any material reduction, removal, or breaking change to this capability requires [90] days' prior written notice and Customer's written consent, and shall constitute grounds for Customer to terminate without penalty and receive a pro-rata refund of prepaid fees."

 Pricing Escalation Caps